fbreitwieser/krakenuniq/README.md

 # Announcements
 ## New release v0.7.3
+Coming Soon.
 This maintenance release fixes issues with building large databases.
 This release also installs Jellyfish version 1 by default under KRAKENUNIQ_INSTALL_DIR/jellyfish-install/bin/, unless -s switch is used.
 KrakenUniq requires Jellyfish version 1 to build databases.

 ## New release v0.7.2
 This maintenance release fixes the --paired option in krakenuniq and the minor problem at the last stage of building a new database (report).